Feb 12, 2018 – For Immediate Release

 “Samoa is pleased to support the Marine Arctic Peace Sanctuary (MAPS) Treaty.
 For us, this Treaty along with the Oceans Pathway reflects the richness of the oceans in biodiversity and their significant role in regulating temperatures, as well as the need to protect our planet’s cooling system so as to stabilize climate and sea levels.
 Small island states like Samoa which are on the front lines of the impacts of climate change see MAPS as a realizable solution to addressing pivotal climate change issues.”

 Today, much of the Arctic Ocean is unprotected under the United Nations Convention on the Law of the Sea (UNCLOS), which allows coastal states to exploit all natural resources within 200 nautical miles or more from their coastlines.
-That’s why Parvati.org created the MAPS Treaty as an addendum to the UNCLOS that protects all Arctic Ocean waters north of the Arctic Circle, regardless of jurisdiction.
+That’s why Parvati.org created the MAPS Treaty as an addendum to UNCLOS that protects all Arctic Ocean waters north of the Arctic Circle.
 The MAPS Treaty has been translated into all official UN languages, provided to all 193 UN member states, and shared with officials at COP21, COP22, COP23 and UNGA 72.

 In 2010, with the support of fans and well-wishers from around the world, Parvati travelled to the North Pole to give the northernmost musical performance ever, in order to raise awareness of the melting polar ice.
 Her first-hand experience of the beauty and vulnerability of the High Arctic led her to found Parvati.org in 2014 in response to the threat of seismic testing in the vulnerable Arctic Ocean ecosystem.

 Please be part of the change our world needs.
-Sign and share the MAPS petition at https://parvati.org, and call on your government to ratify the MAPS Treaty immediately.
+Sign and share the MAPS petition at https://parvati.org, and call on your world leaders to sign the MAPS Treaty immediately.